 “We’re getting very close to completion,” Graton told Kentucky Living.
 “It will be completed on Christmas.”

-Also known as the Mooresville Bridge and the Mount Zion Covered Bridge, the 210 span is the longest covered wooden bridge in Kentucky, and one of 13 surviving covered wooden bridges in the commonwealth.
+Also known as the Mooresville Bridge and the Mount Zion Covered Bridge, the 210-foot-long span is the longest covered wooden bridge in Kentucky, and one of 13 surviving covered wooden bridges in the commonwealth.
 It is estimated that Kentucky once had more than 700 of the structures.
 The Beech Fork Covered Bridge is located in Salt River Electric territory.

 “We’ve done a pretty extensive restoration,” Graton tells Kentucky Living.
 Indeed.
 Graton and his wife, Meg Dansereau, relocated to Kentucky from their native New Hampshire a year and a half ago to work on the bridge.
 Like his father before him, Graton has made a career of saving and building covered wooden bridges.